Karthiknarayan/simple_calculator/readme.md

 ## License

-This project is open source and
+This project is open source and available free in this repository.